openshift/enhancements/enhancements/microshift/feature-csi-snapshots.md

 #### Deploy MicroShift with Snapshotting

-_Assuming_

-* A running MicroShift cluster
-* A running workload with an attached volume, backed by an LVM thin volume

 _Workflow_

 1. Install MicroShift RPMs
 2. Start the MicroShift systemd service
 3. Observe the CSI Snapshot controller pod reaches the Ready state
-4. Observe the topolvm-controller pod reaches the Ready state
+4. Observe the topolvm-controller and csi-snapshot-controller pods reach the Ready state

 #### Snapshot, Dynamic